Young couple looks at papers and a laptop.

 Consolidating credit card debt generally doesn’t make sense if you don’t qualify for a low interest balance transfer or loan offer.
 Even if you can, there are a few circumstances when you might want to avoid consolidating credit card balances.

 If you have credit card debt because of overspending, you may want to consider your financial habits and mindset first.
-Otherwise, you could wind up deeper in debt if you move your balances and then continue overspending.
+Otherwise, you could wind up deeper in debt if you move your balances and then continue overspending on your credit limit.

 Debt consolidation also won’t get rid of your debt or monthly payments.
 If you can’t afford your bills because of a medical emergency or lost job, you may want to reach out to your creditors to ask about hardship options.